-The murderers are dead now, as they no doubt intended to be, but were they alive they would surely have been satisfied to hear the talk of deportations, internment and above all – war, because if there is any one point in which the terrorists and the far-right coincide, it’s in the belief that ‘war’ is some kind of solution or morally-bracing antidote to the flaccid mundanity of peace.
+The murderers are dead now, but were they alive they would undoubtedly have been satisfied to hear the talk of deportations, internment and above all – war, because if there is any one point in which the terrorists and the far-right coincide, it’s in their mutual appetite for war.

 We should resist talk of internment – a measure which has always acted like pouring oil onto a fire in any previous terrorist emergency – and would certainly have the same effect if it was implemented for this one.
 We should not cancel the election.

 We should expect more attacks, and do what we can to stop them, while knowing that some of them will get through.
 We should not allow ourselves to be railroaded or panicked into emergency measures that contradict our best ideals.

 And we should never allow ourselves to descend into the sewer that those who carried out last night’s attacks would like us to sink into.